hcooper/overhead/README.md

 ## Random Comments
  - Please don't abuse this.
 This is using public flightradar24.com data.
 They offer a great service, throw some cash their way (and look for real APIs) if you want to start hammering it.
+ - Note the Snips skill is written using Python 3.
+However the public version of `hermes_python` (the library used for speaking via MQTT to Snips) is only build for Python 2.
+I've documented the minor tweaks needs to make it work here: https://github.com/snipsco/snips-issues/issues/26

 ## Credits
 The airline, airport, and plane data I've included here aren't my own work (my I've added one